mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 1. Ensure that the symbol is pure Objective-C and does not rely on any language features specific to Objective-C++ or the C11 dialect of C – so no namespaced types or classes named with emoji! 🙃 Most projects that depend on this SDK are either written in pure Objective-C (GNU99 dialect) or Swift, which cannot yet bridge C++ types.
 1. Name the symbol according to [Cocoa naming conventions](https://developer.apple.com/library/prerelease/content/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html#//apple_ref/doc/uid/10000146i).
 Use the `MGL` class prefix to avoid conflicts with client code.
 If the symbol has an analogue in MapKit, name the symbol according to MapKit.
 1. Provide full documentation comments.
-We use [jazzy](https://github.com/realm/jazzy/) to produce the documentation found in the SDK distribution and [on the Mapbox iOS SDK website](https://www.mapbox.com/ios-sdk/api/).
+We use [jazzy](https://github.com/realm/jazzy/) to produce the documentation found in the SDK distribution and [on the Mapbox Maps SDK for iOS website](https://www.mapbox.com/ios-sdk/api/).
 We also recognize that many developers rely on Xcode’s Quick Help feature. jazzy supports Markdown formatting; however, Quick Help supports only [HeaderDoc](https://developer.apple.com/legacy/library/documentation/DeveloperTools/Conceptual/HeaderDoc/intro/intro.html) syntax and a subset of Doxygen syntax.
 For hyperlinks, use HTML syntax, which is recognized by both tools.

 ### Making a type or constant public